 Our school had three classrooms in total, each room having two teachers, and then two blocks of class each day.
 Some of the classes came every day, and some only came Mon/Wed or Tues/Thus.

 The kids were pure joy!
 Our first class came everyday and they were the younger kids, 8-11 years old.
 They had extremely wide range of English abilities, but overall I would consider them pretty basic.
-They could speak enough that we could talk with them, butvp bali not enough to write full sentences or anything.
+They could speak enough that we could talk with them, but not enough to write full sentences or anything.
 We had two local teacher aids who worked with us in the three classrooms to help translate things where needed, which was a great resource in the beginning.
 Our other two classes came Mon/Wed or Tues/Thus and were a bit older, ranging from 13-17 years old.
 They seemed to have an even more basic understanding of English, but since they’re older you can’t play the basic kids games with them, so it took us longer to get in a rhythm and figure out how to break through to them.

 We decided to focus our time with all three classes teaching them about nouns.
 With the younger group we played a lot of interactive learning games like Bingo, Pictionary, and team games on the board.
 We also taught them some fun songs and dances like the chicken dance and hokey pokey.
 With our older kids we did some comprehensive reading exercises, and played a lot of team games where they had to write words on the board, Pictionary, etc. Our classes were so much fun, and they kept us moving and active each day!
 The kids were so happy and full of life, and really caught on quickly to things.
 It always amazes me how fast children can pick things up.